Such a Fun Age: Plot

 Alix tells Emira that she should break up with Kelley because he fetishized black people in high school: he invited Robbie and the cool kids to the house to become friends with them and later broke up with Alix in favor of them.
 When Emira dismisses her advice, Alix gains access to Emira's email and leaks the video of the grocery store incident.
 To Emira's shock, it goes viral.
 Believing that Kelley leaked it, she breaks up with him.
 Alix comforts her and offers her a full-time job as Briar's nanny, which she accepts.
 Alix also arranges an interview with Emira and herself on local television.

-Minutes before the interview, Emira learns that it was in fact Alix who leaked the video.
+Minutes before the interview, Emira learns that it was in fact Alix who leaked the video on social media.
 On air, Emira embarrasses Alix by quitting and using the same line that Kelley had used to break up with her in high school.
 When Alix confronts her, Emira urges Alix to be a better mother to Briar.
-After the interview airs, Kelley tries to contact Emira but she does not respond.
+Emira also has a heartfelt goodbye with Briar, who she's grown to love.
+After the interview airs, Kelley tries to contact Emira, but she does not respond.
+It is also revealed in a flashback that in high school Alix had left a number of notes inviting Kelley to her house, and that these notes had inadvertently ended up in Robbie's locker.
+Alix, upon realizing that Kelley never invited Robbie to her house as she believed, instead consciously alters her memory of the events and trains herself to believe that Kelley did invite Robbie to her house, thus leading to his arrest.

-Years pass and Emira begins working as administrative assistant.
-She sees Kelley with his black girlfriend and Mrs. Chamberlain with an older Briar but does not approach any of them.
+Years pass and Emira begins working as an administrative assistant.
+She sees Kelley with his black girlfriend and Mrs. Chamberlain with an older Briar and Catherine (where she notices that Alix seems to only be doting on Catherine) but does not approach any of them.
 Well into her thirties, Emira wonders what she learned from her time at the Chamberlain house and what kind of person Briar will grow up to become.